-Description The percentage of time when users could access the service and perform actions within the performance thresholds configured for each location.
-The time it takes to connect to the Teams endpoint.
-A comparison of the amount of time required by each authentication method to connect to the Teams endpoint.
-The time required to authenticate the user on either Azure AD or ADFS and to get an authentication token.
-The time required to authenticate Teams users.
-The time it takes to make API requests to access user properties.
-The time required to find global endpoints for Teams.
-The average time that it takes to connect to the Teams service at each site.
-The average time it takes to resolve DNS requests for the Teams service.
+Metric Description Performance delivered to end users The percentage of time when users could access the service and perform actions within the performance thresholds configured for each location.
+Connection time (ms) The time it takes to connect to the Teams endpoint.
+Teams Connection Time breakdown (ms) A comparison of the amount of time required by each authentication method to connect to the Teams endpoint.
+OAuth time (ms) The time required to authenticate the user on either Azure AD or ADFS and to get an authentication token.
+AuthZ time (ms) The time required to authenticate Teams users.
+Property time (ms) The time it takes to make API requests to access user properties.
+Endpoint Discovery time (ms) The time required to find global endpoints for Teams.
+TCP Connect Time (ms) The average time that it takes to connect to the Teams service at each site.

-Metric Description Total Packet Loss (%) The number of packets lost in a 15-second interval.
+Metric Description DNS Resolution time (ms) The average time it takes to resolve DNS requests for the Teams service.
+Total Packet Loss (%) The number of packets lost in a 15-second interval.
 For example, if 1000 packets are sent in a 15-second interval and 50 are lost, the packet loss rate is 5%.